 In a co-education classroom, boys take up more than two thirds of a teacher’s time.
 We make no apologies for giving girls our undivided attention.

-Our learning environment is tailored to their needs and interests, and surroundings by other girls, they show fewer inhibitions and take more positive risks.
+Our learning environment is tailored to their needs and interests, and surroundings by other girls, they show fewer inhibitions and develop into more confident risk takers.

 In an all-girls School girls take on leadership roles and are surrounded by strong female role models.
 Young women graduate from a girls’ school not only ready to take their place in the world as a person of equal intellectual stature, but also knowing they are capable of leading.